sathvikinguva/QueueCLI/README.md

-# QueueCTL
+# QueueCLI

-QueueCTL is a CLI-based background job queue system that manages background jobs with worker processes, handles retries using exponential backoff, and maintains a Dead Letter Queue (DLQ) for permanently failed jobs.
+QueueCLI is a CLI-based background job queue system that manages background jobs with worker processes, handles retries using exponential backoff, and maintains a Dead Letter Queue (DLQ) for permanently failed jobs.

 ## Features